 After a while of watching the TV Blake crawled off into bed.
 His ribs throbbed even after two Tylenol, but the sleepiness soon overtook him and he drifted off.

 He eyed himself as he picked up his toothbrush.
 His dark brown hair stood up at all angles from sleep.
 Around his eyes, a series of freckles tiptoed across his nose.
-When he smiled, thin dimples peaked on his rounded cheeks.
-He was lean but muscle definition was apparent through his night shirt.

 He spit in the sink and turned on the faucet.
 He felt really unsettled today.
 He glanced back in the mirror again and eyeballed himself.
 Blake pressed a hand against his forehead just to double check if he had a fever.
 Just the pain from his ribs echoed quietly.
 He reached down to snag the Tylenol and popped open the bottle.
 Near the mirror, several photo booth pictures of him and two other boys fluttered softly from the soft air of the fan.
 A woman with long brown hair stared back at him with her fingers outstretched in a peace symbol.